pavlosdais/Quoridor/README.md

 # Quoridor
+Quoridor AI based on minimax with alpha-beta pruning in C.

 * **Board**:
 Quoridor is played on a game board of 81 square cells (9x9) and each player starts with 10 walls.
 However, the game can be also played in different boardsizes and with a different number of starting walls.